On the Origin of Entropic Gravity and Inertia: Entropic gravity from information loss

 Therefore, we conclude that the Einstein equation simply describes the loss of information about matter crossing local Rindler horizons in a curved spacetime.
 The holographic screens in Verlinde's formalism are actually local Rindler horizons for accelerating observers relative to the test particle.
-Albeit simple, this identification could easily explain many questions on Verlinde's formalism and provide better grounds for the theory.
-The entropy-distance relation (Eq. (\ref{dS})) is naturally derived, and the use of Unruh temperature is justified, because the holographic screen is a set of Rindler horizons.
-This shows the interesting connection between Jacobson's model~\cite{Jacobson} or the quantum information theoretic model~\cite{Lee:2010bg,Lee:2010fg} to Verlinde's model.
+Albeit simple, this identification could easily resolve some questions of Verlinde's formalism and provide better grounds for the theory.
+The entropy-distance relation (Eq. (\ref{dSdx})) is naturally derived, and the use of Unruh temperature is justified, because the holographic screen is actually a set of local Rindler horizons.

 However, there are also several distinctions between Verlinde's original model and our information theoretic interpretation of the model, which help us to resolve the possible difficulties of entropic gravity~\cite{Gao:2010fw}.
 First, in our theory, spacetime is not necessarily emergent and the particle just crosses the horizon rather than merges with it.
-Our theory relies on more conventional physics such as QFT besides information theory than string theory.
 Second, in our theory the entropy change happens only after the particle crosses the horizon.
-This allows a more straight derivation of the entropy-distance relation and helps us to avoid the purported problem associated with ultra-cold neutrons in the gravitational field~\cite{Kobakhidze:2010mn}.
-Kobakhidze argued that the entropy change in Eq. (\ref{dSdx}) tells us that the evolution of the particle approaching the screen is non-unitary and this is inconsistent with the neutron experiment.
-However, in our theory the entropy of the screen increases only when the particle crosses the horizon, and in the rest frame of the particle this process is unitary, thus the problem does not occur.
+This allows a more straight derivation of the entropy-distance relation and helps us to avoid the purported problem associated with ultra-cold neutrons in the gravitational field~\cite{Kobakhidze:2010mn}; Kobakhidze argued that in Verlinde's model the entropy change in Eq. (\ref{dSdx}) tells us that the evolution of the particle approaching the screen is non-unitary and this is inconsistent with the neutron experiment.
+On the contrary, in our theory the entropy of the screen increases only when the particle crosses the horizon, and in the rest frame of the particle this process is unitary, thus the problem does not occur.
 Third, in Verlinde's theory the holographic screens correspond to equipotential surfaces, while in our theory they correspond to isothermal Rindler horizons (i.e., with the same $|a|$).
 Finally, since the Rindler horizons are observer dependent, there is no observer-independent notion of the horizon entropy increase in our theory.
 Therefore, we do not need to worry about the issue of the time reversal symmetry breaking in entropic gravity.